Blue Bar closes after failing to pay alcohol taxes, renew business license

 A “for lease” sign can be seen on the front windows.

-Since the business has closed, he asked the city at the commission’s Dec.
+Since the business has closed, he asked the commission at its Dec.
 3 meeting to not issue any future renewals.

-He also asked the board to authorize staff to request that the Alabama Alcoholic Beverage Control (ABC) Board withhold further sales of liquor until all past due taxes are paid and the business is issued a current business license.
+He also asked the board to authorize the city staff to request that the Alabama Alcoholic Beverage Control Board withhold further sales of liquor until all past due taxes are paid and the business is issued a current business license.

-An audit is underway to determine the exact amount of taxes is owed by owner Andre Barber, but McDonald said he has not paid alcohol taxes for quite a while.
-A business license has not been renewed for over six months.
+An audit is underway to determine the exact amount of taxes owed by owner Andre Barber, but McDonald said alcohol taxes have not been paid “for quite a while.”
+A business license has not been renewed for more than six months.

 On Nov.
 7, Barber was summoned to appear in magistrate court and was found guilty of conducting business without a license, according to the report.